-Proposed associated infrastructure includes a fenced construction staging/lay-down area (a portion of which will form the operational lay-down area), inverter-transformer stations on concrete pads, 6 x12m battery storage banks/containers adjacent to the inverter-transformer stations, office buildings with ablutions, maintenance shed/s and a switch panel for connection to the power grid, all within the 223ha site.
-It is proposed that the powerlines within the facility, as well as the approximately 22kV powerline/s used for evacuation of electricity from the solar PV facility to a proposed future substation on the Visserspan property, be underground/sub-surface.
-From the proposed future substation tie-in to the national grid will occur via overhead powerlines.
-Eskom's Perseus substation is located about 7km south-east of the proposed development site, as the crow flies but the length of the above ground evacuation/tie-in power line (following the predetermined routes as negotiated with Eskom and landowners) must still be finalised.
-It must be noted that the proposed future substation and overhead powerline connection to the national grid does not form part of this application.
+Proposed associated infrastructure includes a fenced construction staging area, a maintenance shed, inverter-transformer stations on concrete pads, office buildings and maintenance shed/s, a switch panel for connection to the power grid, all within the 222ha site.
+It is proposed that the powerlines within the facility, as well as the approximately 22kV powerline/s used for evacuation of electricity from the solar PV facility to connect or tie the proposed development in to Eskom's larger kilovolt powerlines feeding into Perseus substation, be underground/sub-surface up until the point of tie-in to the national grid.
+Eskom's Perseus substation is located about 7km south-east of the proposed development site, as the crow flies but the length of the evacuation/tie-in power line (following the predetermined routes as negotiated with Eskom and landowners must still be finalised.

-Figure 2 below indicates the position of the proposed Visserspan Solar PV Facility - Project 2, relative to other proposed solar PV arrays on the Farm Visserspan (cumulative depiction should all the Visserspan Project be authorised and developed), as well as array relative to Eskom's existing high voltage power lines and Perseus substation.
+Figure 2 below indicates the position of the proposed Visserspan Solar PV Facility - Project 3, relative to other proposed solar PV arrays on the Farm Visserspan (cumulative depiction should all the Visserspan Project be authorised and developed), as well as array relative to Eskom's existing high voltage power lines and Perseus substation.

-Figure 2: Indication of the proposed Visserspan Solar PV Facility - Project 2's position, relative to other proposed solar PV arrays on the Farm Visserspan (cumulative depiction should all the Visserspan Project be authorised and developed), as well as relative to Eskom's existing high voltage power lines and Perseus substation (closest substation to Visserspan Farm No. 40).
+Figure 2: Indication of the proposed Visserspan Solar PV Facility - Project 3's position, relative to other proposed solar PV arrays on the Farm Visserspan (cumulative depiction should all the Visserspan Project be authorised and developed), as well as relative to Eskom's existing high voltage power lines and Perseus substation (closest substation to Visserspan Farm No. 40).